jamiejamiebobamie/Tic-Tac-Toe-with-Q-Reinforcement-Learning/notes.md

 			2: {True: 28569, False: 58734, -1: 12697}
 		}
 }
-### Out of a 400,000 games:
+### Out of 100,000 games:
 The player who goes first has a 58% chance of winning.

-The accuracy of the built model is 96% when the player goes first and a 80-83% when going second.
+The accuracy of the built model is 96-97% when the player goes first and 79-84% when going second.

+The games ended in a tie 100% of the time when both players were using the AI.

-Notes when brainstorming:
+### Notes when brainstorming:

 nine spots three possibilities per spot...
 3^9 = 19683 total arrangements